OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_SSL_TLS_Ciphers_Insufficient_Transport_Layer_Protection.md

 At the time of writing these criteria are widely recognized as minimum checklist:

-- Weak ciphers must not be used (e.g. less than [128 bits](https://www.ssllabs.com/projects/best-practices/index.html); no NULL ciphers suite, due to no encryption used; no Anonymous Diffie-Hellmann, due to not provides authentication).
-- Weak protocols must be disabled (e.g. SSLv2 must be disabled, due to known weaknesses in protocol design).
 - Renegotiation must be properly configured (e.g. Insecure Renegotiation must be disabled, due to [MiTM attacks](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2009-3555) and Client-initiated Renegotiation must be disabled, due to [Denial of Service vulnerability](https://community.qualys.com/blogs/securitylabs/2011/10/31/tls-renegotiation-and-denial-of-service-attacks)).
-- No Export (EXP) level cipher suites, due to can be [easily broken](https://www.ssllabs.com/projects/best-practices/index.html).
 - X.509 certificates key length must be strong (e.g. if RSA or DSA is used the key must be at least 1024 bits).
 - X.509 certificates must be signed only with secure hashing algoritms (e.g. not signed using MD5 hash, due to known collision attacks on this hash).
 - [Keys must be generated with proper entropy](https://www.ssllabs.com/projects/rating-guide/index.html) (e.g, Weak Key Generated with Debian).